apprenti2012/Hanged/README.md

 # Hanged
-It's a play of hanged
+It's a game of hanged